thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 another state (which is only possible via the stopIdentityExchange) then we will turn off the replication manager.

-Note that we will hook up the identity exchange endpoints, all returning 404 Not Found, in this state.

 ### State: findPeersDoingIdentityExchange
 In this state the replication manager is running and we are listening to connectionSuccess events to build up the connectionTable.
 We are also advertising our friendly name.